mmunson2/BME450-Project1-CTDAnalysis/README.md

 ### Compare the number of dives per day of the shallow profiler vs deep profiler:

+On average shallow profilers make more dives per day than deep profilers.
+This is likely because
+the distance traveled by the shallow profiler is less and more dives can therefore be fit into
+one day.

 ### Where is the maximum value of sspin each season?
 Explain why the max ssp should be there?

+In the summer, the maximum speed of sound is near the surface.
+This is because speed of sound
+increases with temperature, and the water is warmer during this season.
+In the winter, the
+maximum speed of sound can be found at depth.
+This is because speed of sound increases with
+salinity.
+While salinity at depth is relatively constant throughout the year, the low temperature
+at the surface during the winter means the speed of sound at depth is relatively greater.

-### Compare the ssp profile in day and nightof all profilers, explain what you find(effect of day vs night).
+### Compare the ssp profile in day and nightof all profilers, explain what you find (effect of day vs night).

+While it's difficult to determine from the graphs shown, the speed of sound at the surface is greater
+during the day than at night.
+This is because the sun heats the water at the surface, and higher
+temperatures allow sound to travel faster.
+This "flattens" the top of the speed of sound curve.
+Because salinity remains relatively static between day and night, the lower half of the curve
+remains constant.

-### Compare the ssp profile in summer and winterof all profilers, explain what you find(effect of season).
+### Compare the ssp profile in summer and winter of all profilers, explain what you find (effect of season).

+The elevated temperatures in the summer cause the speed of sound to increase near the surface.
+This accentuates the upper portion of the speed of sound curve.
+In the winter, surface temperatures are colder
+so the top of the curve is flattened.
+This reduction in speed of sound may also be a result of increased
+precipitation diluting the seawater and decreasing salinity.
+This would further decrease the speed of sound
+near the surface.

-### Compare the average ssp profiles of all profilers recorded at the same day inwinter and summer (effect of location).
+### Compare the average ssp profiles of all profilers recorded at the same day in winter and summer (effect of location).

+When comparing the Axial Base Deep profiler with the Oregon Slope Base Deep profiler, there are slight differences in the
+speed of sound versus depth curve.
+The slope base curve is more linear, with speed of sound increasing with depth at a
+steady rate.
+The Axial Base curve has a much more pronounced minimum speed of sound in both Summer and Winter.
+The shallow profilers at both locations have relatively similar speed of sound vs. depth curves.